White Zombie (film): Production

-Murder Legendre
+"Murder" Legendre

 Murder Legendre (also stylised "Murder" Legendre) is the antagonist of the film, portrayed by actor Bela Lugosi.
 A malevolent voodoo and zombie master with telepathic powers, this character is remembered as one of the actor's most striking performances and has been the subject of various interpretations.

 Murder Legendre was born in Haiti somewhere in the 1890s-1900s.
 At a young age, he met Ledot, a witch doctor who taught him all the skills of voodoo and witchcraft.
 After mastering them all, Murder becomes a vodou master himself.
 He used his voodoo powers to turn Ledot into a zombie, he then turned many of his enemies into zombies and made them all work as slaves in his sugar-mill.

 The character of Legendre is in general identified as white.
 But some authors identify him as black.
 In her essay on White Zombie and the Creole, Gillian Phillips insists that Legendre's ethnicity is ambiguous and that he embodies both sides of Haitian history.
 Although his name suggests French roots, Legendre is also presented as a foreign personality of indeterminate origin, who resents the way all sides of the society of the island have treated him.

 He is presented as a necromancer, a sorcerer, a voodoo master or a zombie master.

-One of his most defining feature is his "sardonically evil smirk", his hypnotic gaze and "long" hands, as well as a forked beard, the result of make-up work by Jack Pierce.
+One of his most defining features is his "sardonically evil smirk", his hypnotic gaze and "long" hands, as well as a forked beard, the result of make-up work by Jack Pierce.